Evidence of Energy Injection in the Short and Distant GRB 250221A in a High Density Environment: Origin of Optical Rebrightening

 Figure\,\ref{fig:shell-emission} shows the RS emission (dashed) from the inner shocked shell in addition to that produced at the FS (dotted) from the outer shell.
 The RS emission rises to a peak that marks the instant when the shock finishes crossing the inner shell.
 After RS passage, the shock is no longer active and no newly accelerated particles are being injected behind the shock.
 Therefore, the emission declines and also cuts off for $\nu>\nu_{\rm cut}$ \citep{Kobayashi-00}, which affects the X-rays first and then the optical at a later time, where both show a sudden drop in the light curve.
 In reality, the light curve does not drop so suddenly as emission from angles away from the LOS still arrives with an angular delay of $T_\theta\simeq (1+z)R/4\Gamma^2c\simeq1.3\times10^5(1+z)R_{17.6}\Gamma_{0.7}^{-2}$\,s, causing the light curve to be smeared over this timescale.
 Nevertheless, this model has a drawback: it overproduces the radio emission by approximately an order of magnitude compared to the observations (see Figure~\ref{fig:shell-emission}).
 We will investigate this apparent disagreement in the next section.

 The two shell collision scenario, as described here, demands a significantly large amount of energy to be residing in the inner shell.
-In this case $E_{\rm k,iso,6}/E_{\rm k,iso,3}\simeq20$, which for $\Gamma_{0,6}\sim8$ implies a large density in the inner shell compared to the outer one.
+In this case, we find that $E_{(6),\rm k,iso}/E_{(3),\rm k,iso}\simeq20$ is required in order to obtain the correct radius at which the two colliding shells are shocked (see Fig.\,\ref{fig:shell-dynamics}) and produce the rebrightening, which for $\Gamma_{(6),0}\sim8$ (see above) implies a large density in the inner shell compared to the outer one.
 Since the RS is non-relativistic, large densities are needed to obtain a bright emission.
 When such a large amount of energy is injected into the blast wave, it should also lead to very bright FS emission (not calculated in this model) after the RS emission fades, which would significantly overproduce the emission during the decaying phase of the rebrightening episode.
 Therefore, this model is disfavoured by the observations.